Niagara Purple Eagles women's ice hockey

 The Niagara Purple Eagles women's ice hockey team was a National Collegiate Athletic Association (NCAA) Division I college ice hockey program that represented Niagara University.
 The Purple Eagles were a member of College Hockey America.
 They played at the Dwyer Arena in Niagara University's campus (Lewiston, New York).

 History

-In 2002, Niagara appeared in the Frozen Four but lost in the semi-finals to Minnesota-Duluth by a score of 3-2.
-Niagara tied Minnesota 2-2 in the Consolation Game.
+In 2002, Niagara appeared in the Frozen Four but lost in the semi-finals to Minnesota Duluth by a score of 3–2.
+Niagara tied Minnesota 2–2 in the Consolation Game.
 Tania Pinelli was included in the all-tournament team.

-In the 2002-03 season, the team changed athletic conference from ECAC to College Hockey America.
+In the 2002–03 season, the team changed athletic conference from ECAC to College Hockey America.

+On May 20, 2009, Chris MacKenzie was named the second head coach at Niagara in program history.
+He served as head coach for two years and compiled a 23–31–10 record.
+He resigned as head coach on August 23, 2011.

 On March 19, 2012, the school announced that it was cancelling its women's ice hockey program.